Iceland travel advice

 The recreational and commercial flying of drones is strictly regulated.

-You must seek the permission from the Environmental Agency of Iceland to use a drone in several protected areas.
-If you don’t comply, you may be fined and your drone confiscated.
+You must have permission from the Environment Agency of Iceland to use a drone in several protected areas.
+If you don’t comply, you may be fined and have your drone confiscated.

 Camping